Kryen112/AP_Stick_Ranger/README.md

 ### Goal

-The goal of the game is to complete the Hell Castle stage
+The goal of the game is to complete the Hell Castle stage.

 ### Locations

 Checks are send when:

 -   You complete a stage
--   You buy a book
+-   You buy a book (when book_shuffle is on)
+-   When an AP item from an enemy is dropped and picked up (when enemy_shuffle is on)

 ### Items